World Wide Web: Dynamic pages

 A server-side dynamic web page is a web page whose construction is controlled by an application server processing server-side scripts.
 In server-side scripting, parameters determine how the assembly of every new web page proceeds, including the setting up of more client-side processing.

 A client-side dynamic web page processes the web page using JavaScript running in the browser.
 JavaScript programs can interact with the document via Document Object Model, or DOM, to query page state and alter it.
 The same client-side techniques can then dynamically update or change the DOM in the same way.

 A dynamic web page is then reloaded by the user or by a computer program to change some variable content.
-The updating information could come from the server, or from changes made to that page's DOM.
+The updated information could come from the server, or from changes made to that page's DOM.
 This may or may not truncate the browsing history or create a saved version to go back to, but a dynamic web page update using Ajax technologies will neither create a page to go back to nor truncate the web browsing history forward of the displayed page.
-Using Ajax technologies the end user gets one dynamic page managed as a single page in the web browser while the actual web content rendered on that page can vary.
+Using Ajax technologies, the end user gets one dynamic page managed as a single page in the web browser while the actual web content rendered on that page can vary.
 The Ajax engine sits only on the browser requesting parts of its DOM, the DOM, for its client, from an application server.

-Dynamic HTML, or DHTML, is the umbrella term for technologies and methods used to create web pages that are not static web pages, though it has fallen out of common use since the popularization of AJAX, a term which is now itself rarely used.
-Client-side-scripting, server-side scripting, or a combination of these make for the dynamic web experience in a browser.
+Dynamic HTML, or DHTML, is the umbrella term for technologies and methods used to create web pages that are not static web pages, though it has fallen out of common use since the popularisation of AJAX, a term which is now itself rarely used.
+Client-side scripting, server-side scripting, or a combination of these make for the dynamic web experience in a browser.

 JavaScript is a scripting language that was initially developed in 1995 by Brendan Eich, then of Netscape, for use within web pages.
 The standardised version is ECMAScript.
 To make web pages more interactive, some web applications also use JavaScript techniques such as Ajax (asynchronous JavaScript and XML).
 Client-side script is delivered with the page that can make additional HTTP requests to the server, either in response to user actions such as mouse movements or clicks, or based on elapsed time.
 The server's responses are used to modify the current page rather than creating a new page with each response, so the server needs only to provide limited, incremental information.
 Multiple Ajax requests can be handled at the same time, and users can interact with the page while data is retrieved.
 Web pages may also regularly poll the server to check whether new information is available.